derrick56007/SpriteKit-Joystick/README.md

 Joystick class for Sprite Kit

-///////////////////To make the joystick/////////////////////////
+                        To make the joystick

-Import the Joystick.h class to the header file of your scene Declare an instance of Joystick --> (Joystick *joystick) Make the the sprites for the joystick image and backdrop Then initialize the joystick with the created SkSpriteNodes Position The sprite (preferably --> CGPointMake(joystick.size.width/2, joystick.size.height/2)) Add the child to the scene
+1.Import the Joystick.h class to the header file of your scene.

+2.Declare an instance of Joystick --> (Joystick *joystick).

+3.Make the the sprites for the joystick image and backdrop.

+4.Then initialize the joystick with the created SkSpriteNodes.

+5.Position The sprite (preferably --> CGPointMake(joystick.size.width/2, joystick.size.height/2)).

+6.Add the child to the scene

     SKSpriteNode *jsThumb = [SKSpriteNode spriteNodeWithImageNamed:@"joystick"];
     SKSpriteNode *jsBackdrop = [SKSpriteNode spriteNodeWithImageNamed:@"dpad"];